Solving second-order conic systems with variable precision: Introduction

 and the number of main interior-point iterations performed by the algorithm is bounded by

 Strictly speaking, our algorithm solves both the {\em decision problem} ---decide which one of the problems (P) and (D) is feasible--- and {\em the function problem} ---if either one of the problems (P) or (D) is strictly feasible produce a (possibly approximate) solution for it.
+For a precise version of our main result, the reader should check the statement of Theorem~\ref{main_th}.

 Throughout the paper, we use standard notation wherever possible.
 We index our variables according to the second-order conic structure.
 That is, $x = (x_1, x_2, \dots , x_r)$, $s = (s_1, s_2, \dots , s_r)$, where $x_i,s_i\in \R^{n_i+1}$ for all $i = 1, \dots, r$.
 Throughout the paper we assume that $\|A_i\|_F=1/\sqrt{r}$, and hence $\|A\|_F=1$.
-Note that this assumption is trivial from a computational viewpoint; if $A_i \neq 0_{m\times n_i}$, it takes a few operations to reduce the matrix to this form and it is easy to recover solutions of the original system from those for the reduced one.
+Note that this assumption is trivial from a computational viewpoint; if $A_i \neq 0_{m\times (n_i+1)}$, it takes a few operations to reduce the matrix to this form and it is easy to recover solutions of the original system from those for the reduced one.
 The condition number of the new matrix may change, however.
 But one can show as in \cite[\S11.2]{CP01} that this change can not be large.

 Finite precision analyses are pervasive in Numerical Linear Algebra; they are much less common in optimization.
 While the effects of finite precision when solving linear programming problems had been early noticed (e.g.\ \cite{Bartels,Clasen,Ogr,Robinson,Storoy,Wolfe}) there was no condition-based round-off analysis even for linear programming problems until recently.
 This was done for the feasibility problem for polyhedral conic systems~\cite{CP01}, for the optimal value of linear programs~\cite{Vera98}, and for the computation of optimal basis and optimal solutions of linear programs~\cite{ChC03}.
 To the best of our knowledge, our work is the first such analysis for nonlinear cones.